Three and O2 pay-monthly mobile customers to be hit by 2.7% price rise

 Three and O2 use January's Retail Prices Index (RPI) figure, announced today:

-- Three says all pay-monthly customers with a contract which was taken out, renewed or upgraded since 29 May 2015 will see a rise of 2.7% from this May.
+- Three says all pay-monthly customers with a contract taken out, renewed or upgraded since 29 May 2015 will see a rise of 2.7% from this May.
 This includes Sim-only and mobile broadband plans, and applies regardless of the length of your contract.
 Last year, Three customers saw a rise of 2.5%.

-- O2 says all pay-monthly contract customers with a contract which was taken out, renewed or upgraded since 23 January 2014 will see a rise of 2.7% from this April.
+- O2 says all pay-monthly contract customers with a contract taken out, renewed or upgraded since 23 January 2014 will see a rise of 2.7% from this April.
 Again, this includes Sim-only and mobile broadband plans, and applies regardless of the length of your contract.

 If you have an O2 Refresh contract, which splits your bill into separate airtime and phone costs, you'll only see an increase on the airtime part of your bill.